La Régalido

 Planning a Visit

 Fontvieille is most naturally reached by car from Arles (roughly 12 kilometres to the west) or from Les Baux-de-Provence to the north.
-The village has no train connection; the regional TGV stops at Avignon or Arles, from which a rental car is the practical option.
 The Avenue Frédéric Mistral is the main road through the village centre, making the address direct to locate.
 For visitors travelling the broader Alpilles circuit and comparing notes on dining options across the region, the contrast between La Régalido's more formal auberge positioning and the lighter Mediterranean register at Belvédère is worth factoring into the planning.
-As with most serious Provençal addresses, summer weekends fill earliest; arriving with a reservation rather than on speculation is the prudent approach, though the specifics of booking policy are leading confirmed directly with the venue.
+Reservations are recommended.
 For those building a longer French gastronomic itinerary, the comparison between regional auberge cooking in the Alpilles and the technical ambition of addresses like Atomix in New York City or Le Bernardin in New York City clarifies just how different the organizing logic of a Provençal table can be from the metropolitan fine dining model.

 Budget Reality Check